-Response to Representation Air Ventilation Aspect (v) According to the AVA (Expert Evaluation) (EE) for Cyberport 5, to alleviate the potential impact on the surrounding wind environment, mitigation measures including suitable block disposition, building setback, building gap and terraced building design would be adopted.
+Response to Representation Air Ventilation Aspect According to the AVA (Expert Evaluation) (EE) for Cyberport 5, to alleviate the potential impact on the surrounding wind environment, mitigation measures including suitable block disposition, building setback, building gap and terraced building design would be adopted.
 With incorporation of the above mitigation measures, no significant impact is anticipated to the surrounding pedestrian wind environment compared with the existing condition.
-The above mitigation measures have been stated in the ES of the OZP. (vi) A quantitative AVA would also be carried out at the detailed design stage of Cyberport 5 to ascertain that the future scheme would perform no worse off than the scheme in the AVA (EE) in terms of ventilation performance.
+The above mitigation measures have been stated in the ES of the OZP.
+A quantitative AVA would also be carried out at the detailed design stage of Cyberport 5 to ascertain that the future scheme would perform no worse off than the scheme in the AVA (EE) in terms of ventilation performance.
 The requirement for submission of quantitative AVA will be incorporated into the land document for Cyberport 5.
 Such requirement is also stated in the ES of the OZP.
-Impacts to the Nearby Residential Developments (vii) It is stated in the TPB PG-No. 41 that in the highly developed context of Hong Kong, it is not practical to protect private views without stifling development opportunity and balancing other relevant considerations.
+Impacts to the Nearby Residential Developments It is stated in the TPB PG-No. 41 that in the highly developed context of Hong Kong, it is not practical to protect private views without stiffing development opportunity and balancing other relevant considerations.
 In the interest of the

+Response to (vi) A quantitative AVA the detailed design ascertain that the fut worse off than the terms of ventila requirement for sub will be incorporated Cyberport 5.
+Such the ES of the OZP.
+Impacts to the Near(vii)It is stated in the TPPdevelopedcontextpractical to protectpractical to protectdevelopmentopporrelevantconsiderati

+2 , v

 Subject of Representation

 Representer

-Representation No. (TPB/R/S/H10/18-)
+Representation No. (TPB/R/S/H10/18-) · · · ·

 Representation No. (TPB/R/S/H10/18-) Representer Subject of Representation Response to Representation public, it is far more important to protect public views.
-While preserving the views of private developments should not be taken as a primary planning consideration, the site selection and proposed BH of Cyberport 5 have already given due consideration to the built environment as well as the nearby residential developments. viii) Lower and Upper Baguio Villa are located on platforms at levels ranging from about 20mPD to 90mPD with roof levels ranging from 60mPD to 163mPD.
+While preserving the views of private developments should not be taken as a primary planning consideration, the site selection and proposed BH of Cyberport 5 have already given due consideration to the built environment as well as the nearby residential developments. (viii) Lower and Upper Baguio Villa are located on platforms at levels ranging from about 20mPD to 90mPD with roof levels ranging from 60mPD to 163mPD.
 It is noted that blocks 16 to 18 of Lower Baguio Villa are located nearest to Cyberport 5.
-However, the Representation Site A1 for Cyberport 5 is considered the farthest possible that allowing horizontal distance apart (about 300m) between Cyberport 5 and Lower Baguio Villa.
-Besides, views of majority residents from Baguio Villa, in particular the sea views along Information Crescent, as well as from other residential developments in the area could still be largely preserved. (ix) As advised by Innovation and Technology Bureau (ITB), further lowering the BH of Cyberport 5 would result in failure to deliver the required GFA of 66,000m 2 to serve as office space for around 100 technology firms and 750 start-ups and incubatees, and house conference
+However, the Representation Site Al for Cyberport 5 is considered the farthest possible that allowing horizontal distance apart (about 300m) between Cyberport 5 and Lower Baguio Villa.
+Besides, views of majority residents from Baguio Villa, in particular the sea views along Information Crescent, as well as from other residential developments in the area could still be largely preserved.
+Development Potential(ix)As advised by Innovation and TechnologyBureau (ITB), further lowering the BH ofCyberport 5 would result in failure to deliver therequired GFA of $66,000m^2$ to serve as officespace for around 100 technology firms and 750start-ups and incubatees, and house conference